Don't Be a Victim of Skimmer Fraud

 How can you protect your information?

 There may be no outward signs that a pump has been compromised but there are some practical ways to protect yourself.
-Authorities have advised consumers to wiggle card readers at gas station pumps or ATMs before use to ensure it hasn’t been tampered with.
-Another protective step is to run any debit card transactions as “credit” at the gas pump in place of using your personal identification number also known as your PIN number.
+Authorities have advised consumers to wiggle card readers before use to ensure it hasn’t been tampered with.
+If any part of the card reader comes loose, do not use it and notify an employee immediately.
+If you are unsure, run your debit card transaction as “credit” in place of using your personal identification number also known as your PIN number.

 Credit Union West